 Tax-exempt securities are issued to obtain monies for various public purposes, including the construction of a wide range of public facilities such as bridges, highways, roads, schools, water and sewer works, and other utilities.
 Other public purposes for which tax-exempt securities may be issued include refunding outstanding obligations, obtaining monies for general operating expenses and to lend to other public institutions and facilities.
 The two principal classifications of tax-exempt securities are general obligation and limited obligation (or revenue) securities.
-General obligation securities are obligations involving the credit of an issuer possessing taxing power and are payable from the issuer's general obligation securities vary according to the law applicable to the particular issuer.
+General obligation securities are obligations involving the credit of an issuer possessing taxing power and are payable from the issuer's general unrestricted revenues and not from any particular fund or source.
+The characteristics and methods of enforcement of general obligation securities vary according to the law applicable to the particular issuer.